 Pike Place Market overlooks Seattle’s Elliot Bay waterfront.
 A steady stream of people can be found entering local shops purchasing fresh food from local farmers.
 I stand immersed in a sea of people truly amazed at the amount of fresh and locally sourced food available to me (not to mention the insane amount of seafood that was caught earlier that morning).

 Seafood is perhaps my favorite thing to eat, so I decide to take advantage of Pike Place’s large assortment.
 I walk over to Pike Place Fish Market stall captivated by employees playfully throwing fish to each other as a crowd cheers.
 The energy is lively.
-I find an employee smiling towards his coworkers and ask him for a single oyster on the half shell.
+I find an employee smiling toward his coworkers and ask him for a single oyster on the half shell.
 He expertly draws his oyster knife and shucks a fresh Blue Pool Oyster — I slurp the salty, well-balanced delicacy.

 Pike Place Market has an impressive amount of local organic fruits and veggies too but I have found Kansas City’s Farmers’ Market to have an equally tasty (although smaller) selection of locally and organically sourced produce.
 In the summer, a Kansas City’s River Market is a must — biting into a plump peach as sweet juice escapes my mouth and rolls down my chin marking the beginning of summer.